gabrielkoehl/psTerminalPerfCounter/docs/en-US/Remove-tpcConfigPath.md

 ```

 ## DESCRIPTION
+This function provides an interactive menu to remove custom paths from the TPC_CONFIGPATH user
+environment variable.
-This function displays all currently configured paths in the TPC_CONFIGPATH environment
+It displays all currently configured paths with their existence status
-variable as a numbered list and allows the user to select which path(s) to remove.
+and allows the user to select which path(s) to remove.

 The function provides an interactive selection menu where users can choose paths by number.
+Paths are displayed with indicators showing whether they exist (✓) or not (✗).

+Note: This function only affects custom paths stored in the environment variable.
+The module's
+default config directory cannot be removed through this function.

 ## EXAMPLES